Liber diurnus Romanorum pontificum: Genesis and Use

 The collection contains some 100 formulae, some of which may date back to the late fifth century.
-They may been collected in the chancery of the Roman Church and added to from time to time.
+They may have been collected in the chancery of the Roman Church and added to from time to time.
 There is no systematic arrangement of the formularies in the manuscripts.
 Internal evidence shows that some formulae were reworked occasionally.

 Whether the collection was used by the papal chancery is contested.
 Scholars agree that papal letters written after the late eleventh century do not draw on the Liber diurnus.

 In the late eleventh century, Cardinal Deusdedit copied several formulae from an unknown version of the Liber diurnus into his canon law collection.
 Internal evidence suggests that this version was reworked in the eleventh century.
 It is not clear whether Deusdedit faithfully preserved the Liber diurnus version he used or made changes to it.
 Later medieval knowledge of the Liber diurnus largely depends, often indirectly, on Deusdedit's collection, from where the excerpts were taken into the collections of Ivo of Chartres and, ultimately, Gratian.